Daily-Nerd/EnvSync/examples/README.md

 ### ❌ Error: Missing required environment variable

-**What it means:** EnvSync is working correctly!
+**What it means:** TripWire is working correctly!
 It's enforcing that required variables must be set.

 **How to fix:**
 1. Copy `.env.example` to `.env`